Streak in jeopardy? New No. 5 Modesto sizes up top-ranked Crusaders

 Until then, here’s a closer look at this week’s large- and small-school polls, which take into consideration performance and potential, schedule and MaxPreps’ Sac-Joaquin Section rankings (as of Jan.
 8):

-1. (1) Modesto Christian (7-5, 2-0): Darrian Grays set a program record with nine 3-pointers in about 20 minutes against Johansen.
+1. (1) Modesto Christian (7-5, 2-0 MMC): Darrian Grays set a program record with nine 3-pointers in about 20 minutes against Johansen.
 Two days later, the Crusaders made quick work of Davis.
-Running clocks could become the norm in Modesto Metro Conference play for Modesto Christian, whose toughest tests could come on the road at Modesto on Wednesday and Beyer on Jan.
-23. Worth noting: the Crusaders, both boys and girls, aren’t eligible to win an MMC title, per a decision of MMC athletic directors, but they can earn the No. 1 playoff seed.
+Running clocks could become the norm in MMC play for Modesto Christian, whose toughest tests could come on the road at Modesto on Wednesday and Beyer on Jan.
+23. Worth noting: The Crusaders, boys and girls, aren’t eligible to win an MMC title, per a decision of MMC athletic directors, but they can earn the No. 1 playoff seed.
 MaxPreps: 33.

-2. (2) Manteca (9-5, 2-0): The Buffaloes were tested during the first week of Valley Oak League play by Lathrop and Weston Ranch, and the road ahead isn’t much easier.
-Manteca, led by senior Tydus Verhoeven and junior Gino Campiotti, hosts Central Catholic Thursday.
-The Raiders are the defending Sac-Joaquin Section Division IV champion and a VOL title contender, along with Manteca.
-The Buffaloes and Raiders have one common opponent this season: Beyer.
+2. (2) Manteca (9-5, 2-0 VOL): The Buffaloes were tested by Lathrop and Weston Ranch during the first week of Valley Oak League play, and the road ahead isn’t much easier.
+Manteca, led by senior Tydus Verhoeven and junior Gino Campiotti, hosts Central Catholic on Thursday.
+The Raiders are the defending Division IV section champions and VOL title contenders, along with Manteca.
+The Buffaloes and Raiders have one common nonleague opponent: Beyer.
 The Buffaloes handled the Patriots on Dec.
-23, while the Raiders struggled against Beyer’s press in a loss.
+23, but the Raiders struggled against Beyer’s press in a loss.
 MaxPreps: 17.

-3. (3) Beyer (10-5, 2-0): The Patriots defeated Downey and Gregori to open MMC play, running their winning streak against Modesto City Schools teams to 23 consecutive games.
+3. (3) Beyer (10-5, 2-0 MMC): The Patriots defeated Downey and Gregori to open MMC play, running their winning streak against Modesto City Schools teams to 23.
 Beyer’s last loss to an MCS program was Jan.
-7, 2015, a 47-43 setback to Enochs.
-The two Sylvan Avenue rivals reconnect Tuesday at Enochs.
-Beyer, which has been led by Brian Perry, Ben Polack and Jaden Cobb, also welcomes Davis Thursday.
+7, 2015, 47-43 to Enochs.
+The Sylvan Avenue rivals reconnect Tuesday at Enochs.
+Beyer, which has been led by Brian Perry, Ben Polack and Jaden Cobb, welcomes Davis on Thursday.
 Perry averaged 20 points in last week’s wins, while Polack (14.5) and Cobb (11) also scored in double figures.
 MaxPreps: 23.

-4. (4) Central Catholic (11-2, 2-0): Central Catholic blew threw defending VOL champion Weston Ranch and then dispatched Junior Ballard and upstart Lathrop – all on the road – to solidify its place in the title race.
+4. (4) Central Catholic (11-2, 2-0 VOL): Central Catholic blew threw defending VOL champion Weston Ranch and then dispatched Junior Ballard and upstart Lathrop – both on the road – to solidify its place in the title race.
 The Raiders return home to the Mark Gallo Health and Fitness Center for just the second time this season Tuesday against Sierra, and then it’s back on the road for The Bee’s game of the week.
-Central Catholic will look to avenge a pair of losses to Manteca on Thursday at Winter Gym.
+Central Catholic will look to avenge two losses to Manteca on Thursday at Winter Gym.
 Since starting the Holiday Hoop Classic with two losses, the Raiders have won four straight.
 MaxPreps: 8.

-5. (nr) Modesto (7-6, 2-0): The Panthers jump into the top-5 with blowout wins at Davis and Downey, and Sierra’s stunning loss to East Union.
-The Timberwolves were beaten badly by the Lancers, 62-57, who earned strong consideration for the No. 5 slot.
+5. (nr) Modesto (7-6, 2-0 MMC): The Panthers jump into the top 5 following blowout wins at Davis and Downey, and Sierra’s stunning 62-47 loss to East Union.
+The Lancers earned strong consideration for the No. 5 slot.
 Ultimately, the Panthers received the nod based on their strength of schedule and potential.
 Modesto features an explosive backcourt (Markus Brady and Qimonni Myers) and enough height (6-foot-6 center Esteban Martin and 6-4 Paxton Sweeney) to give coach Pete Peterson balance.
 Their chemistry will be tested by Modesto Christian.
 MaxPreps: 68.

 Others: East Union, Sierra, Ceres, Merced, El Capitan.

-4. (nr) Argonaut (13-2, 1-0): The Mustangs defeated Bret Harte in their MLL opener, and also own victories over 10-win Stagg and Ripon Christian, which fell out of the top-5.
+4. (nr) Argonaut (13-2, 1-0 MLL): The Mustangs defeated Bret Harte in their MLL opener and own victories over 10-win Stagg and Ripon Christian, which fell out of the top 5.
 MaxPreps: 37.

 Others: Ripon Christian, Hughson, Orestimba, Hilmar, Bret Harte.